magiblot/tvision/README.md

 For example, the string `"╔[\xFE]╗"` may be displayed as `╔[■]╗`.
 This means that box-drawing characters can be mixed with UTF-8 in general, which is useful for backward compatibility.
 If you rely on this behaviour, though, you may get unexpected results: for instance, `"\xC4\xBF"` is a valid UTF-8 sequence and is displayed as `Ŀ` instead of `─┐`.

-One of the issues of Unicode support is the existence of [ｗｉｄｅ](https://convertcase.net/vaporwave-wide-text-generator/) characters and [combining](https://en.wikipedia.org/wiki/Combining_Diacritical_Marks) characters.
+One of the issues of Unicode support is the existence of [multi-width](https://convertcase.net/vaporwave-wide-text-generator/) characters and [combining](https://en.wikipedia.org/wiki/Combining_Diacritical_Marks) characters.
 This conflicts with Turbo Vision's original assumption that the screen is a grid of cells occupied by a single character each.
 Nevertheless, these cases are handled in the following way:

-* *Wide* characters can be drawn anywhere on the screen and nothing bad happens if they overlap partially with other characters.
+* Multi-width characters can be drawn anywhere on the screen and nothing bad happens if they overlap partially with other characters.
 * Zero-width characters are always drawn as `�`, so they become one column wide.
 * No notable graphical glitches will occur as long as your terminal emulator respects character widths as measured by `wcwidth`.